Advice-Only™ Is Not a Fee Model – It’s a Structural Methodology

 Advice-Only™ is not a fee model.
-It is a structural methodology for delivering fiduciary financial planning without hidden incentives, conflicted revenue, or embedded pressure to sell, manage, or refer.
+It is a structural fiduciary methodology for delivering financial planning in which advice is fully separated from asset management, product sales, commissions, and referral-based incentives.

 Why Advice-Only™ Is Not a Fee Model